nhsconnect/gpconnect/pages/integration/integration_spine_security_proxy_implementation_guide.md

 {% include important.html content="Service Level Agreements (SLA) will be negotiated with principal system vendors prior to go-live to ensure non-functional aspects of system operation are finalised and guaranteed." %}

-{% include tip.html content="Non functional testing by the Spine team has indicated a fairly constant 15ms average latency traversing the Spine Security Proxy (SSP) regardless of payload size." %}
+{% include tip.html content="Non-functional testing by the Spine team has indicated a fairly constant 15ms average latency traversing the Spine Security Proxy (SSP) regardless of payload size." %}

 ### Provider ###